 This certainty and stability in bitcoin’s supply is one of the most significant reasons why bitcoin has become so popular among investors and economists.
 Bitcoin’s supply is even scarcer than that of gold, whereby it works as an excellent tool to store value.
 Bitcoin is very resistant to inflation, just like Satoshi Nakamoto thought.

 Bitcoin’s stock to flow compared to gold

 Bitcoin has since its dawn been called digital gold.
 Some even see this as an understatement, since bitcoin has superior qualities compared to gold.
 For instance, Bitcoin is notably easier to transfer and store safely than physical gold.
 The value of existing gold can also decrease if new extensive gold reserves are found under the ground or in space.
-The amount of bitcoins in turn is strictly limited to 21 million, and no underground stashes or asteroids from space can bring more bitcoins to the world.
+The amount of bitcoins in turn is strictly limited to 21 million.
+So no underground stashes or asteroids from space can bring more bitcoins to the world.

 Stock to flow in turn refers to the relation between existing funds and new funds flowing on the markets.
 Gold is mined annually very little compared to already existing gold, which helps gold maintain its value.
 Bitcoin’s stock to flow rate has constantly been declining due to the decreasing birth pace each four years.
 After the next halving bitcoin’s inflation will fall to 1.8 percent and its stock to flow is already very close to gold.
 According to estimates it will reach gold during the four year period beginning in May.